 Bach: Ich habe genug, St. Martin-in-the-Fields

 IRIA MADE HER WIGMORE HALL DEBUT SINGING ÓXIDO OP.
-9, A NEW PIECE BY FABER MUSIC COMPOSER FRANCISCO COLL.
-IRIA'S PERFORMANCE WAS RECOGNIZED WITH THE PRIZE JOVENS CRIADORES BY CLUBE PORTUGUÊS DE ARTES E IDEIAS & INSTITUTO PORTUGUÊS DA JUVENTUDE.
+9, BY FRANCISCO COLL.
+IRIA'S PREMIÈRE WAS RECOGNIZED WITH THE PRIZE JOVENS CRIADORES BY CLUBE PORTUGUÊS DE ARTES E IDEIAS & INSTITUTO PORTUGUÊS DA JUVENTUDE.

 "Iria was without a doubt the protagonist that night at the Wigmore."